 Point Reyes National Seashore has so much to offer.
-Backpacking, Alamere Falls, Point Reyes Lighthouse and the Cyprus Tree Tunnel are just a few of the amazing sites at Point Reyes.
-This beautiful protected area is just a short hour and half drive north of San Francisco.
-While most tourists go to Muir Woods, the Golden Gate Bridge, and ride along on their segways at Fisherman’s Wharf, the locals head to places like Point Reyes.
+Backpacking, Alamere Falls, Point Reyes Lighthouse and the Cypress Tree Tunnel are just a few of the amazing sites at Point Reyes.
+This beautiful protected area is just a short hour and a half drive north of San Francisco.
+While most tourists go to Muir Woods, the Golden Gate Bridge, and ride along on their Segway at Fisherman’s Wharf, the locals head to places like Point Reyes.
 As one of my favorite spots on the California coastline, there are several activities to enjoy this as a day trip or an overnight hike.

-How to Get There
+How to Get to Point Reyes

-Take highway 101 North from San Francisco to the town of Gallinas.
+Point Reyes is one and a half hours north of San Francisco.
+Take highway 101 north to the town of Gallinas.
 Follow Lucas Valley Road until the end, and turn right on Nicasio Valley Road.
 Turn Left on Point Reyes-Petaluma Road and drive through the town of Point Reyes Station.
 This is your best place to stop for anything you need to bring into Point Reyes.
-From town, take Sir Francis Drake Blvd North into Point Reyes National Seashore.
+There are a few shops including the Cowgirl Creamery for a packed lunch.
+From town, take Sir Francis Drake Blvd north into Point Reyes National Seashore.

-Hike to Alamere Falls
+Coastal Hike to Alamere Falls

 Visit the S.S.
 Point Reyes Shipwreck

-Cyprus Tree Tunnel
+Cypress Tree Tunnel

 Point Reyes Lighthouse